Eyeglass Lens Materials

 Polycarbonate lenses have a higher index of refraction (1.586) than CR-39 plastic (1.498) and are therefore thinner in an equal lens prescription.
 With a higher index (of refraction), light is bent more efficiently, therefore it requires less material to achieve the eyeglass prescription making the lenses much lighter.
 Another significant advantage of these lenses is that they are impact resistant.
 Polycarbonate lenses offer up to 10 times more impact resistance than regular plastic lenses, hence along with Trivex, are the lenses of choice for safety glasses, children’s eyewear, and for anyone who wants durable yet thin lenses.
 It's important to recognize that impact resistant does not mean shatterproof.
 They can still break, therefore official safety glasses should be worn for eye-hazardous jobs and sports.
 Additionally, Trivex and polycarbonate naturally block most UV light (385 nanometers and below) and do not need the application of a UV coating.
 They are also lab favorites for use in rimless frames, because polycarbonate lenses can be easily drilled and resist cracking around the drill holes.
 A disadvantage of polycarbonate is that it is naturally a soft material causing it to scratch much easier.
 However, unlike CR-39 basic plastic lenses, a scratch resistant coating is almost always standard as it is applied when the lenses are made.
 With higher refractive indexes, there are often more chromatic aberrations, meaning visual disturbances of light, that can be interpreted as blur by some.
 Chromatic aberrations are higher in polycarbonate lenses.
 The abbe value of polycarbonate is 30, the lowest of all lens materials making it the worst lens for optical clarity and integrity.
 Plenty of people cannot adapt to a polycarbonate lens.
 For those reasons Trivex is the better choice in a mid-index lens.

 Trivex is a relatively new optical lens material.
 It has the ultraviolet blocking properties (380 nanometers and less) and shatter resistant properties of polycarbonate.
-However, trivex lenses have a much higher abbe value (43-45) vs. polycarbonate (abbe value 30) making it much better in optical clarity with fewer chromatic aberrations.
+However, Trivex lenses have a much higher abbe value (43-45) vs. polycarbonate (abbe value 30) making it much better in optical clarity with fewer chromatic aberrations.
 Trivex also has a slightly lower density so it is lighter than polycarbonate.
 In fact, Trivex is the lightest weight lens material available.
 Another advantage that Trivex has over polycarbonate is that it can be easily tinted.

 Trivex along with polycarbonate is great for rimless frames and those frames requiring drill mount screws through the lenses.

-High Index and Ultra-High Index Plastic Lenses
+High Index & Ultra-High Index Plastic Lenses

 An even higher index lens should be considered to achieve the thinnest lenses possible.
 This means the index of refraction would need to be greater than that of polycarbonate and Trivex (>1.60).
 High index lenses are classified by numbers that represent their refractive index and range from 1.64 to 1.74.
 High index lenses can be up to 50% thinner than regular glass or plastic lenses, and they’re usually much lighter, too.
 Although these lenses are generally recommended for people with high optical prescriptions, high index lenses can benefit anyone who would like a thinner lens profile.
 The higher the index, the thinner the lens will be relative to basic plastic.
 One of the biggest disadvantages of high index materials is the higher cost compared to other materials including polycarbonate and Trivex.
 High index plastics also have a lower abbe value (32-42) and therefore have some problems with chromatic abberations.
-Because of the way that light interacts with high index lenses (chromatic aberrations), it's highly recommended that an anti-reflective (AR) coating is also applied to the lens to help with reflected light.
+Because of the way that light interacts with high index lenses (chromatic aberrations), it's highly recommended that an anti-reflective (AR) coating also be applied to the lens to help with reflected light.

 Because of the density of the high index plastic material it isn’t usually the lightest material even though it is thinner.
 Trivex is usually the lightest weight lens material.